MosenzonTal/Instagram-Bot/README.md

 🔵 Message single user <br>
 🔵 Message multiple users <br>

+## Prerequisites
+To be able to run this little bot, you’ll need to have:

+🔹 Python
+🔹 Selenium
+🔹 Chromedriver
+🔹 Google Chrome (English version)

 ## Package installation for Windows users

 To install all needed requirements run the following command in the project directory: <br>